Managing High Blood Pressure (Hypertension)

 What causes high blood pressure?

 Hypertension has no clear cause, and often runs in families.
-It is sometimes referred to as ‘the silent killer’ as you don’t necessarily feel unwell when your blood pressure is high.
+Often, you don’t actually feel unwell when your blood pressure is high.

 Lifestyle is a factor; obesity, smoking, poor diet and lack of exercise can increase blood pressure.
 Likewise losing weight, stopping smoking and being more active can reduce blood pressure.